InsertKoinIO/koin/docs/reference/koin-android/get-instances.md

 ---

-Once you have declared some modules and you have started Koin, how can you retrieve your instances in your Android Activity Fragments or Services?
+Once you have declared some modules, and you have started Koin, how can you retrieve your instances in your Android Activity Fragments or Services?

 ## Ready for Android Classes